81st Fighter Squadron

-The 81st Fighter Squadron (81 FS) is a training squadron of the United States Air Force's Air Education and Training Command (AETC), stationed at Moody Air Force Base, Georgia.
-It is a Geographically Separate Unit of the 14th Operations Group, 14th Flying Training Wing at Columbus Air Force Base, Mississippi, and operates the A-29B Super Tucano aircraft conducting close air support training for allied nations.
-The 81st FS is AETC's only combat mission ready fighter squadron.
+The 81st Fighter Squadron (81 FS) is an inactive squadron of the United States Air Force.
+It was last assigned to Air Education and Training Command, stationed at Moody Air Force Base, Georgia as a geographically separate unit of the 14th Operations Group, 14th Flying Training Wing at Columbus Air Force Base, Mississippi.
+The squadron last operated the A-29B Super Tucano aircraft, conducting close air support training for allied nations.